Posted By: SSF Law Firm Posted In: Dog Bite Posted On: February 1, 2019

-The most common injuries for a dog bite is a puncture wound, lacerations, deep bruising, and scarring.
+The most common injuries for a dog bite are a puncture wound, lacerations, deep bruising, and scarring.
 Unfortunately, when these kinds of serious injuries happen to a child they more likely to suffer more damage and maybe even succumb to their injuries they sustained.
 Children not only suffer significantly from physical damage but also emotional trauma.
 A child who is attacked by a dog at a young age can form post-traumatic stress disorder which interrupts a child’s academic and emotional growth.
 It can interrupt their sleeping and therefore negatively influence the playtime or sports time.
 If your child was attacked by a dog then you are looking at medical bills as well as psychological bills too.

 In the Pittsburgh area, it is not uncommon to hear of dog bites.
 Unfortunately, this story was of a 9-year-old boy who was playing in the neighborhood was tracked down by a dog who chased him to his home where he was scratched and bitten.
 You can never be too careful with your children and the neighborhood animals.
 Just because you keep your animal in controlled spaces doesn’t mean that other people are just as responsible as you.

 If you or someone you love has been attacked by a dog then you have the right to receive compensation for the injuries that you or your loved one has sustained.
 The dog owner is responsible for the dog and you deserve financial compensation for all the medical or psychological bills because of their neglect of the owner.
 Call 888-98-TWINS(89467) at SSF Law Group today.